SeinopSys/PHP-PostgreSQL-Database-Class/README.md

 ### Object return values

 The script contains two utility methods (`tableNameToClassName` and `setClass`) which allow for the creation of a wrapper that can force returned values into a class instead of an array.
 This allows for using both the array and class method simultaneously with minimal effort.
-And example of such a wrapper class is shown below.
+An example of such a wrapper class is shown below.

 This assumes an autoloader is configured within the project which allows classes to be loaded on the fly as needed.
 This method will cause the autoloader to attempt loading the class within the `DB` namespace when `class_exists` is called.
 If it fails, a key is set on a private array.
 This prevents future checks for the existence of the same class, which could otherwise impact the application's performace.